Workshop Speakers, Class Info, and Bios for the 2018 conference

 Andrea Culletto

 Andrea is also new to the Southwest Washington Writers Conference.
-She is a publisher and freelance journalist whose work has appeared in Mary Jane’s Farm magazine, Mamalode magazine, Black Hills Bride magazine, The La Crosse Tribune, Exceptional Homes, Driftless Notes, Klutch Chronicle, La Crosse Magazine, Coulee Region Women Magazine, ThurstonTalk.com and Nisqually Valley News.
-Andrea is currently publisher of LewisTalk.com and WhatcomTalk.com.
+She is a publisher and freelance journalist whose work has appeared in Mary Jane’s Farm magazine, Mamalode magazine, Black Hills Bride magazine, The La Crosse Tribune, Exceptional Homes, Driftless Notes, Klutch Chronicle, La Crosse Magazine, Coulee Region Women Magazine, ThurstonTalk.com, and Nisqually Valley News.
+Andrea is currently the publisher of LewisTalk.com and WhatcomTalk.com.
 She is also a regular contributor to LINK Magazine.

 Andrea will be presenting the workshop, “Writing for Self-Exploration & Discovery.”